neroshop/neroshop/external/curl/docs/INTERNALS.md

  `httpserver.pl` and `ftpserver.pl` before all the test cases are performed.
  The test suite currently only runs on Unix-like platforms.

- You'll find a description of the test suite in the `tests/README` file, and the test case data files in the `tests/FILEFORMAT` file.
+ you will find a description of the test suite in the `tests/README` file, and the test case data files in the `tests/FILEFORMAT` file.

  The test suite automatically detects if curl was built with the memory